prathamdesai13/CNN/README.md

 # MNIST-CNN-Classifier
-Classifies handwritten digits using convolutional networks
+MNIST Classifier using a convolutional neural network